sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 constraints based on their experience and tests.
 When a package update is made in order to pick up a critical bug fix from a newer version, then the lower bound should be adjusted.
+Setting upper bounds to guard against incompatible future changes is a complex topic; see :trac:`33520`.

 .. _section-spkg-SPKG-txt: